waleedmebane/allsembly-prototype/about_license.md

 Allsembly, e.g., by fulfilling all of the spec. requirements (not published yet), then I wouldn't mind it being called "Allsembly".
-I would not want it to be misrepresented as the one and only Allsembly, though, as long as this project exists, and especially if that other is not Free and Open Source (FOSS) software.
+I would not want it to be misrepresented as the one and only Allsembly, though, as long as this project exists, and especially if that other is not Free and Open Source Software (FOSS).
 This might become important if the name "Allsembly" comes to have some currency, such as being mentioned in articles or blog posts.

 Here are some examples to illustrate reasonable uses: